 TxDOT issues I-20 traffic alert

 Jan.
-16—The Texas Department of Transportation issued a traffic alert Tuesday for the main lanes of I-20 in Midland County.
+18—The Texas Department of Transportation issued a traffic alert Thursday for the main lanes of I-20 in Midland County.

-The eastbound right main lane of I-20 will be closed at the Cotton Flat bridge site from 9 p.m. to midnight Wednesday, Jan.
-17. The construction team will be installing glare screens for nighttime driving.

-Watch for slow moving traffic and construction vehicles in these work zones.
+Obey warning signs and watch for slow moving traffic in this work zone.
 Expect delays or use an alternate route if possible.

 Know Before You Go: Use The Basin 20 app to plan your travel along IH 20 construction zone.